boy12371/webpack-settings/README.md

 # Ctrine - Webpack settings

-Common webpack settings to build Cli, Node and Web apps.
+Common webpack settings to build node apps and websites.
 Check the [packages](./packages) directory for the available settings.